 Meet the Team:

 Molly Tolsky (she/her) is the founder and editor of Hey Alma.
 She holds a BA in Fiction Writing from Columbia College Chicago and an MFA in Fiction Writing from Sarah Lawrence College.
 Her creative fiction and non-fiction can be found in Tin House, Hayden’s Ferry Review, Electric Literature and elsewhere.
-Previously, she was the editor of Kveller.
-You can read more about why she started Hey Alma here, here, and here.
+She is also the editor of Kveller.
+Molly lives in New Jersey with her husband and daughter.
 You can visit her website and follow her on Instagram and Twitter.
 You can also reach her at molly@heyalma.com.

 Evelyn Frick (she/they) is the associate editor of Hey Alma.
 She graduated from Vassar College in 2019, where she studied English Literature and Art History.
 Prior to joining Hey Alma, Evelyn served as an assistant on the Friends Like Us Podcast hosted by Marina Franklin.
 In her spare time, she participates in the time-honored Jewish tradition of stand-up comedy and is a contributor for Reductress.
 You can follow her on Twitter, Instagram, or reach her at efrick@70facesmedia.org.